-Laurie Williams is a Professor in the Computer Science Department of the College of Engineering at North Carolina State University (NCSU).
-Her research focuses on software security particularly in relation to healthcare IT; agile software development practices and processes; software reliability, software testing and analysis; open source software development; and broadening participation and increasing retention in computer science.
-Laurie has more than 170 refereed publications.
+Laurie Williams is the Acting Department Head of Computer Science and a Professor in the Computer Science Department of the College of Engineering at North Carolina State University (NCSU).
+Laurie is a co-director of the NCSU Science of Security Lablet.
+Laurie's research focuses on software security particularly in relation to healthcare IT; agile software development practices and processes; software reliability, software testing and analysis; and broadening participation and increasing retention in computer science.
+Laurie has more than 180 refereed publications.

 Laurie is one of the foremost researchers in agile software development and in the security of healthcare IT applications.
 She was one of the founders of the first XP/Agile conference, XP Universe, in 2001 in Raleigh which has now grown into the Agile 200x annual conference.
 She is also the lead author of the book Pair Programming Illuminated and a co-editor of Extreme Programming Perspectives.
 Laurie is also the instructor of a highly-rated professional agile software development course that has been widely taught in Fortune 500 companies.
 She also is a certified instructor of John Musa's software reliability engineering course, More Reliable Software Faster and Cheaper.

 Laurie received her Ph.D. in Computer Science from the University of Utah, her MBA from Duke University Fuqua School of Business, and her BS in Industrial Engineering from Lehigh University.
 She worked for IBM Corporation for nine years in Raleigh, NC and Research Triangle Park, NC before returning to academia.